Where we started. The History of Rowlett, Texas

 In 1921 the Bankhead Highway, the second transcontinental paved highway in America, reached Rowlett.
 It ran from Washington D.C. to San Diego.
 The City of Rowlett was incorporated in 1952 by a vote of 84 citizens.
 The main industry in Rowlett was cotton.
 Today, two cotton gins still stand and serve other uses.

 In the 1960's Interstate Highway 30 was built providing a more direct route to Dallas, bypassing Rowlett.
 The Lake Ray Hubbard Reservoir, which offers Rowlett more than 30 miles of shoreline now, was completed in 1971 making Rowlett a lakefront community.
 This lake is owned by the City of Dallas and serves as one of their sources of drinking water.
 Recreational activities are popular on the lake.
 With the interstate nearby and the lake on our land, growth became inevitable.
-Rowlett went from a population of 5,100 in 1978, to approximately 56,000 today.
+Rowlett went from a population of 5,100 in 1978, to over 70,000 today.

 Many of the founding fathers of Rowlett have descendants here and Rowlett can truly be called a city that was and is built by family, friends and community.
 Step inside for a visit - you'll feel right at home.